Methodist Church of Great Britain: Sexuality and marriage

-Within the Methodist Church members have a broad range of views about human sexuality, relationships, and the purpose of marriage.
+Within the Methodist Church members have a broad range of views about sexual morality, relationships, and the purpose of marriage.
 The church condemns all practices of sexuality "which are promiscuous, exploitative or demeaning in any way".
 In his 1743 tract "Thoughts on Marriage and a Single Life", John Wesley taught that the ability to live a single life is given by God to all believers, although few people are able to accept this gift.
 He also taught that no one should forbid marriage.

 In 1993 the Methodist Conference met in Derby and passed six resolutions covering issues related with human sexuality (known as the "Derby Resolutions" or "1993 Resolutions").
 Among these, the conference at the time reaffirmed the traditional Christian teaching of "chastity for all outside marriage and fidelity within it".
-The Derby Resolutions also agreed that the church "recognises, affirms and celebrates the participation and ministry of lesbians and gay men" and allows the ordination of openly gay ministers.
+The Derby Resolutions also agreed that the church "recognises, affirms and celebrates the participation and ministry of lesbians and gay men" and allows the ordination of openly LGBT ministers.

-The Methodist Church has had a mixed position on the blessing of same-sex couples.
+The Methodist Church historically has had a mixed position on the blessing of same-sex couples.
 In 2005 the Methodist Conference meeting in Torquay recommended that ministers be allowed to bless same-sex relationships, subject to local approval.
 It affirmed that the church should be "welcoming and inclusive" and not turn people away because of their sexual orientation.
 However, in 2006 the Methodist Conference decided not to authorise formal blessings in local churches, although ministers were allowed to offer informal private prayers.
 The 2013 conference set up a working party to oversee a process of "deep reflection and discernment" before reporting back to the conference in 2016 with recommendations about whether the definition of marriage should be revised.
 Subsequently, in 2016 the conference voted to "revisit" the church's position on same-sex marriage, with a mandate from members "expressing a desire to endorse same-sex relationships".

 On 3 July 2019 the Methodist Conference approved a report, God in Love Unites Us, and voted in principle to permit same-sex weddings in Methodist premises by Methodist ministers—the report was then sent to district synods for consultation.
-A final decision was due to be made at the July 2020 conference, however this was postponed until 2021 due to the COVID-19 pandemic, which prevented grassroots discussions of the proposals.
-On 30 June 2021 the Conference overwhelmingly approved (254 votes in favour with 46 against) the recognition of same-sex marriage in the church.
+A final decision, initially scheduled for the July 2020 conference, was postponed to 2021 due to the COVID-19 pandemic hindering grassroots discussions.
+On 30 June 2021 the Conference, presided over by Sonia Hicks, overwhelmingly approved (254 votes in favour with 46 against) the recognition of same-sex marriage in the church.
 Ministers are not forced to conduct such weddings if they disagree.
 The Conference also affirmed cohabitation.
-The traditionalist caucus, Methodist Evangelicals Together, dissented with this recognition.
+The traditionalist caucus, Methodist Evangelicals Together, dissented from recognition of same-sex marriage.